DrChristophFH/world-forge/wiki/900-Guide.md

 In contrast all folders should be lowercase and use hyphens to separate words.
 For example, a folder for the "Arch-God Kingdom" should be named `arch-god-kingdom`.

+### The right Content

+Writing an article can be hard, but there is a nice starting point for common article types.
+You can find templates for different article types in the `wiki/templates` folder.
+These templates are a good starting point for your article and can be copied and pasted into your new article file.

 ## Frontmatter

 Each note in our wiki requires a frontmatter section at the beginning of the file.
 The frontmatter is written in YAML and is enclosed between triple-dashes (`---`).
 Currently, we use the following frontmatter elements: